-Together we continue to smash our tree planting targets for climate, wildlife and communities!
+Together we continue to smash our tree-planting targets, planting millions of trees for climate, wildlife and communities!

 But we have only just begun.
-This year, with the help of thousands of community groups and volunteers, we are going further than ever before with I Dig Trees: 2 million FREE trees in the ground by the end of this tree planting season.
+This year, with the help of thousands of community groups and volunteers like you, we are going further than ever before with I Dig Trees – claim your free trees here and find out our rather ambitious tree-planting target!

-With this year’s planting to commence during the COP26 Climate Summit, Prof Dave Reay, Chair in Carbon Management & Education, School of Geosciences, University of Edinburgh, tells us how the trees ordered through our free trees programme with OVO Energy are helping to meet climate goals and plans to ultimately reach ‘net zero’.
+Here Prof Dave Reay, Chair in Carbon Management & Education, School of Geosciences, University of Edinburgh, tells us how the trees ordered through our free trees programme are helping to meet climate goals and plans to ultimately reach ‘net zero’…

 Trees underpin planetary health